-So you may be thinking that it’s time to litter train your pet bunny.
-Those “pee’s and poo’s” are starting to get out of control.
+So you may think that it’s time to litter train your pet bunny.
+Those “pee’s and poo’s” are getting out of control.
 Well, we have the tips and tricks to help you out along the way.
 It doesn’t matter if your bunny is older or just a little baby, it is possible.
-But warning, like any change you must have patience and persistence, but it’s worth it in the end!
+But warning, like any change, you must have patience and persistence, but it’s worth it in the end!

 What You Will Need